-Design Advisory Team works with architects and designers, talking about needs, desires, and goals and how those will be met.
-The design team learns about student experiences and perspectives during the workshop.
+The design team learns about student experiences and perspectives during the student engagement workshop.
+The Design Advisory Team works with the architects and designers, talking about the school's needs, aspirations, and goals and how those will be met.

 - 8 Design Advisory Team (DAT) Meetings

 - 4 Schools Toured with DAT

 - 9 Design Executive Meetings

 - 1 Student Engagement Workshop

 - 3 All Staff Updates